Wither Lob City? Clippers facing possible big changes | FOX Sports

 They fought all season to earn home-court advantage only to lose three of four to the Jazz at Staples Center.
 Their 2-1 series lead vanished along with Griffin, who went down with a season-ending toe injury in Game 3.

-He wasn’t around to watch the team’s demise, having traveled to consult with a doctor about possible surgery.
+He wasn’t around to watch the team’s demise, having traveled to Charlotte, North Carolina, where he had surgery on his right big toe Monday.

 Whether Griffin’s around next season is one of the big questions facing the franchise.